Repair Hardwood Floors – Squeaks & Wood Stains

 Contrary to popular belief, it’s likely not the wood that you’re walking on that is making all that racket, according to Scott, a general contractor with Sweeten, a free service connecting homeowners with vetted contractors.
 The culprit is often the subfloor and joists underneath.
 The material can become loose, causing friction between two pieces of wood, which emits the squeak.
 “It’s caused either by people walking on it for a hundred years or it hasn’t been installed properly,” said Scott.

 Humidity can also be a major factor, according to Tom Jennings from the World Floor Covering Association.
 That is especially the case in places like New York, where temperatures “can vary 100 degrees between July 4thand January 4th,” he said.
 As the floors expand and contract with the humidity, hardwood floors can shift and become loose.
 At times they can even begin to buckle.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Maple floors in Ana and Leo’s apartment